-Moderate movements in the power price forecasts for each of the markets in which TRIG invests, namely the Great Britain market (England, Scotland and Wales), the single electricity market of Ireland, and the French market, contributed £0.9m to the overall positive increase in the portfolio's valuation.
+Moderate movements in the power price forecasts for each of the markets in which TRIG invests since IPO, namely the GB market (England, Scotland and Wales), the Single Electricity Market of Ireland, and the French market, contributed £0.9m to the overall positive increase in the portfolio's valuation.
 The Investment Manager takes advice from a market leading forecaster.
-In the case of the GB, the Investment Manager has adopted a more cautious view than the forecaster on wholesale prices due to uncertainties under particular Electricity Market Reform measures, and to reflect its view of the fair market value of the assets.
-In particular, the Investment Manager has taken into account uncertainty around future carbon taxes, which it understands that the government is reconsidering as part of the forthcoming Budget in March to moderate rising electricity costs.
+In the case of the GB market, the Investment Manager has adopted a more cautious view than the forecaster on wholesale prices due to uncertainties under particular Electricity Market Reform measures, and to reflect its view of the fair market value of the assets.
+In particular, the Investment Manager has taken into account uncertainty around future carbon taxes, which it understands that the Government is reconsidering as part of the forthcoming Budget in March to moderate rising electricity costs.
 Carbon taxes are a marginal cost of generation for fossil fuelled plants, and so future carbon taxes are a factor (along with other costs of generation) in forecasting power prices.
 This potential change is considered further under the section "Valuation Sensitivities" below.